Zaynstir/AnonymousMask/README.md

 # A couple of things to take note of how it currently works.
 - This plugin works by adding you to a team called 'hidden' when you put on the mask and removes you from it when you take it off.
 - The Plugin will save your previous team when you put on the mask, and then it will return you back to your team when you take off the mask.
-- The plugin will keep the username hidden of all players with the mask on even when the server restarts.
+- This occurs even when your reload the plugin or restart the server
-- The plugin does not save the player's previous team on server restart.
+- It accomplishes this by saving all players in the "hidden" team to a JSON file in onDisable(), and then reads that file in onEnable()
 - If you change your team while wearing the mask, your name will appear.